Mossaaba/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 7. Implement a healthcheck in the V3 Docker compose file
 8. Research best practices of Dockerfiles and attempt to implement it in your Dockerfile

+- Use official base images: Always use official base images from Docker Hub or a trusted registry.
+Official images are tested, maintained, and have better security practices.

+- Keep images small: Use the alpine or slim version of the base image to keep the size of the Docker image small.
+Only include necessary dependencies and files in the image.

+- Use multi-stage builds: Use multi-stage builds to separate the build environment and runtime environment.
+This can help reduce the size of the final image.

+- Use a .dockerignore file: Use a .dockerignore file to exclude unnecessary files and directories from the build context.
+This can help reduce the size of the Docker build context and the final image.

+- Avoid running as root: Avoid running containers as the root user to reduce the risk of security vulnerabilities.
+Instead, use a non-root user and set appropriate permissions on files and directories.

+- Clean up after each step: Clean up after each step to remove unnecessary files and reduce the size of the final image.
+Use RUN rm -rf /var/lib/apt/lists/* to clean up apt-get caches and pip-cache purge to remove pip cache.

+- Use environment variables: Use environment variables to make the Docker image configurable and easier to deploy in different environments.

+- Run only one process per container: Run only one process per container.
+This makes it easier to scale and manage containers and helps with debugging.

+- Use healthchecks: Use healthchecks to monitor the health of the container and to ensure that the container is running properly.

+- Use COPY instead of ADD: Use the COPY command instead of the ADD command to copy files into the image.
+The ADD command can be used to download files from URLs, which can introduce security risks.

-9. Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces
+10. Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces
-10. Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.
+11. Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.